 Not quite getting it?

-In short, Samsung 850 Pro revolutionized 3D NAND technology for the SSD market.
+TL;DR Samsung 850 Pro revolutionized 3D NAND technology for the SSD market.
 It uses MLC NAND variant and comes equipped with a powerful triple-core MEX controller.
 The 850 Evo on other hand uses TLC type for its NAND architecture and a double-core MGX controller –except for the 1TB and 4TB model which uses MEX controller and MHX controller, respectively; thus performance is a little slower than the flagship 850 Pro model.
-Yet it changed the way people looked at TLC NAND, cheap no longer mean it cannot perform.

 For years, end-users have been more familiar with the standard SATA III connection that replaces the old IDE ribbon cable connecting their storage devices to the motherboard.
-The fastest transfer rate SATA III protocol could deliver is 6 Gb/s; but again you already know that is a b.s theory.
+The fastest transfer rate SATA III protocol could deliver is 6 Gb/s; but again you already know that is b.s and only happens in the fantasy land of theories.

 The actual speed is 600MB/s sans 20% over-head due to the 8b/10b encoding, eventually leaves you at a cap of 550MB/s.
 Hence you probably notice most SATA III SSDs have read/write performance rated at a maximum 550MB/s.